GSA/plainlanguage.gov/_pages/guidelines/design/index.md

 - Select a serif font for the body text (like Times Roman).
 - Don't mix fonts within the body.
-- Don't use more than one or two typefaces.
+- Don't use more than two or three typefaces.
 - Select a sans serif font for the headings (like Arial).

 ### Shading and borders